luizfernandoLF/Desenvolvimento-Web/ExpTS/readme.txt

-esse se refere ao exercício 2 do slide ExpTS
+esse se refere a parte 3 exercício 2 do slide ExpTS